NelisW/my3D-Trium/building/Trium-build.md

 ### Top Plate wiring conclusion

 These pictures shows the wiring of the Top Plate completed.
 Note that I tried to keep the stepper motor cables tied together and away from the flat ribbon cables and the USB extender cable.
-The end-stop cables are also kept together (near the top of the picture).
+The endstop cables are also kept together (near the top of the picture).
 I believe it is important to keep all connectors open for inspection and verification before switching on.
 The area around the output of the power supply is too crowded for my liking.

 <img src="images/top-plate-wiring-02.jpg" width="800">